JetBrains/Qodana/topics/qodana-dotnet.md

 ### Run Qodana

 <p>You can run <a href="https://github.com/JetBrains/qodana-cli">Qodana CLI</a> in the native mode, which is the recommended method
 for the %linter% linter.
-Alternatively, you can use the Docker command from the <menupath>Docker image</menupath> tab.</p>
+Alternatively, you can use the Docker command from the <ui-path>Docker image</ui-path> tab.</p>

 <tabs>
     <tab id="qodana-dotnet-cli-tab" title="Native mode using Qodana CLI">